 What is Damascus Steel?

 Damascus steel is a type of alloy made up of more than one layer of steel, recognized by its beautiful wavy patterns etched in the steel.
+Nowadays, knives are usually produced from Damascus round bars or billets.

 Modern Damascus steel is usually an alloy of two steel, high carbon content steel for rigidity, and softer stainless steel for its flexibility and anti-corrosion properties.
+It is molded into rods or bars called Damascus rods or billets before getting turned into knives or jewelry.

 Characteristics of Damascus Steel